Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Concept of Informed Machine Learning

 \subsubsection{Informed Machine Learning}

-Figure~\ref{fig:info_flow_iml} also shows that the information flow of informed machine learning consists of two lines originating from the problem.
+The information flow of informed machine learning comprises an additional prior-knowledge integration and thus consists of two lines originating from the problem, as shown in Figure~\ref{fig:info_flow_iml}.
 These involve the usual training data and additional prior knowledge.
 The latter exists independently of the learning task and can be provided in form of logic rules, simulation results, knowledge graphs, etc.

 The essence of \textit{informed machine learning} is that this prior knowledge is explicitly integrated into the machine learning pipeline, ideally via clear interfaces defined by the knowledge representations.
 Theoretically, this applies to each of the four components of the machine learning pipeline.